jeffkowalski/kxusbc2/firmware/README.md

 * AVR-GCC toolchain (version 15.2.0)
 * AVRDUDE (for programming)

-Instructions to build:
+Build instructions:

 1. Download release v4.1.2 of the FUSB302 reference code from onsemi (login required): https://www.onsemi.com/design/evaluation-board/FUSB302BGEVB
 2. Place the downloaded file `FUSB302 REFERENCE CODE.ZIP` in the root directory of the repository.
 3. `sh merge_fsc_pd.sh`
 4. Edit `Makefile` and set `PROGRAMMER` and `PORT` as needed.
-4. `make` to compile the code.
+5. `make` to compile the code.
-5. `make flash` to flash the AVR.
+6. `make flash` to flash the AVR.
-6. `make eeprom` to write the default sysconfig settings to the EEPROM.
+7. `make eeprom` to write the default sysconfig settings to the EEPROM.

+`DEBUG` should be set to 0 for release builds, otherwise standby consumption will increase (periodic debug status output, charger ADC active for measurements etc.).

 ## USB PD support
 USB Power Delivery (PD) is a pretty complex specification/protocol that involves sending messages between the source and the sink (over the CC lines of the USB-C connector) to exchange capabilities and negotiate a power profile.
 Implementing a PD protocol stack from scratch for a DRP (Dual Role Port) would be a major undertaking.
 With some optimizations, I have succeeded in squeezing the reference code supplied by onsemi (makers of the FUSB302B IC) into the 32 KB flash of the ATtiny3226, and making it work.

-The downside is that due to the license, while the reference code may be used freely in conjunction with onsemi chips, it cannot be republished.
+The downside is that due to the license, while the reference code may be used freely in conjunction with onsemi chips, it cannot be redistributed.
 Therefore, this repository does not include the complete firmware source code, and requires downloading the reference code from onsemi and applying a patch with my optimizations before the firmware can be compiled (see instructions above).

 ### Modifications to the onsemi reference code
 The patch included in the repository, `fsc_pd.patch`, which is applied automatically by `merge_fsc_pd.sh`, makes the following changes to the reference code: